Dacit/maintenance-similarity-search/README.md

 ### Clone detection
 - Installation: `isabelle components -u code/clone-detect`
 - Usage hints: `isabelle clone_detect -?`
+- Example: `isabelle clone_detect FOL-ex`
+- Note that pre-existing heap images, built without `export_theory` option, will prevent the clone detection analyzing formulae; they need to be removed first.
 - Detection for HOL from paper: `isabelle clone_detect -t 0.872 HOL`, note that code was modified to not return clone classes.
   Proofs of equality / locale instantiations can be found in [data/Clones_HOL.thy](./data/Clones_HOL.thy)